 Returning Legal Permanent Residents Who Obtained Such Status Based on Asylum Status:

-Asylum applicants, asylees, and lawful permanent residents who obtained such status based on their asylum status are subject to special rules with regard to traveling outside the United States.
-For more information on obtaining proper documentation before you depart the U.S., see Benefits and Responsibilities of Asylees on the USCIS website.
+Asylum applicants, asylees, and lawful permanent residents who obtained such status based on their asylum status are subject to special rules with regards to traveling outside the United States.
+For more information on obtaining proper documentation before you depart the United States, see Benefits and Responsibilities of Asylees on the USCIS website.